thejano/laravel-filterable/README.md

 ```

+Instead only `Request` you can pass array of parameters to filter too.

 ## Default Query Filters
 Last but not least, by default the package deliveries some Query Filters with every Filterable class.
 The configuration file contains the available Query Filters, which are: